WordPress/gutenberg/packages/env/README.md

 wp-env start --xdebug=profile,trace,debug
 ```

-When you're running `wp-env` using `npm run`, like when working in the Gutenberg repo or when having `wp-env` as a local project dependency, don't forget to add an extra dash before the `--xdebug` command:
+When you're running `wp-env` using `npm run`, like when working in the Gutenberg repo or when having `wp-env` as a local project dependency, don't forget to add an extra double dash before the `--xdebug` command:

 ```sh
 npm run wp-env start -- --xdebug